 - And The Front Piece Under the Seat, sewn and stapled.

-The back piece will probably be the first piece you need to remove.
+The skirt and back pieces will probably be the first pieces you need to remove.

-The back of my wing chair was attached at the sides with tack strips, at the top with a plastic tack strip inside, and under the bottom with staples.
+The back of my wingback chair was attached at the sides with tack strips, at the top with a plastic tack strip inside, and under the bottom with staples.

 I reused the metal strips on the sides of the back piece.
 But, replaced the plastic tack strip at the top.